What is a tech pack?

 Artwork Specs (if relevant)

-Shows details for any textile patterns or prints including colors, scale, repeat, placement, etc. I typically spec these in Illustrator and provide the factory with native artwork for development.
+Shows details for any textile patterns, prints, or embroidery including colors, scale, repeat, placement, etc. I typically spec these in Illustrator and provide the factory with native artwork for development.

 If you’re working with repeating patterns, you can spec them like this: